 At Mer Bleue you will find interpretive boardwalks, sand ridges, cross-country ski trails and forests.
 Mer Bleue is the largest bog and natural area in Canada’s Capital Region and the second-largest bog in southern Ontario.

-Mer Bleue provides a unique opportunity to see a northern boreal landscape minutes from a large city.
-This 7,700-year-old bog provides habitat to many species of regionally rare and significant plants, birds and other wildlife.
-It also supports plants and wildlife populations that are typical of northern boreal bogs.
+Mer Bleue provides a unique opportunity to see a northern boreal landscape located within minutes of a large city.
+This 7,700-year-old bog provides habitat for many species of regionally rare and significant plants, birds and other wildlife.
+It also supports plant and wildlife populations that are typical of northern boreal bogs.

-Mer Bleue is recognized in Canada and abroad.
-It is a:
+Mer Bleue is recognized in Canada and abroad under the following designations:

-With over 20 kilometres of trails, Mer Bleue offers plenty of opportunities for hiking, cross-country skiing and snowshoeing.
+With more than 20 kilometres of trails, Mer Bleue offers plenty of opportunities for hiking, cross-country skiing and snowshoeing.
 You can take a self-guided tour along the Mer Bleue Bog Trail, a 1.2 km interpretive boardwalk.
 Photography and bird watching are also popular activities at Mer Bleue.

 There are outhouses by trail 51 and the Mer Bleue Bog Trail.